-It struck me that kids have fun often when they are taken seriously, doing grown-up things and not necessarily when we plan activities for them.
-Not everyone can bring a child to work for a whole week, but most of us are able to include our kids in the ordinary things that we grown-ups do.
+It struck me that kids often have fun when they are taken seriously, doing grown-up things and not necessarily when we plan activities.
+Not everyone can bring a child to work for a whole week, but most of us can include our kids in the ordinary things that we grown-ups do.

-Grocery Shopping.
-It’s a chore to be sure, but your child can be more than a kid-in-cart who makes demands.
+It’s a chore, to be sure, but your child can be more than a kid-in-cart who makes demands.
 Make out a list with your child before you go grocery shopping.
-Include him or her in decision making before you get to the cereal aisle.
+Include them in decision-making before you get to the cereal aisle.
 There are purchasing decisions that even small children can make for the family: The flavor of the yogurts, the number of apples, the shape of the pasta.

-Gardening/Yard Work Little watering cans for little people.
-Child-sized gardening gloves that are just like grandma’s.
-Little hands are perfect for placing tiny seeds in the ground.
-My grandchildren love to dead-head petunias and pick a bouquet for the vase on the dining room table.
+Little watering cans for little people.
+Child-sized gardening gloves that are just like grandmas.
+Little hands are perfect for placing tiny seeds on the ground.
+My grandchildren love to dead-head petunias and pick a bouquet on the dining room table for the vase.
 Who doesn’t like raking leaves and then jumping into the pile?

-Housework.
 My grandson likes to dust with a Swiffer.
-He loves to spray the glass screen door with Windex and wipe with a crumpled- up newspaper.
-He has his own child-sized broom and can happily spend time sweeping the porch.
+He loves to spray the glass screen door with Windex and wipe it with a crumpled newspaper.
+He has his child-sized broom and can happily spend time sweeping the porch.
 “Good job,” we tell him and mean it.
 The most fun quality time?
 Take a child to a do-it-yourself carwash before the weather turns.
 The nozzles and sprays.
 Working the rags to wax and wipe a car to a bright shine.
 A very good grown-up afternoon entertainment!

 Clean The Car